quite/tkey-device-x25519/README.md

 communicate with this device app running on the TKey.
 But this can of course also be used by other parties wanting to do ECDH.

+Note that this is work in progress.
+The implementation may change, and this will cause a change of identity of a TKey running this device app.
+This would mean that the public/private key no longer is the same, and decryption of data encrypted for the previous key pair will not be possible.

 Based on https://github.com/tillitis/tkey-device-signer

 # Building